breakroot/CyberDefenders/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Cyberdefenders platform is an educational and training tool for cybersecurity that attempts to provide users real-world experience defending against cyberattacks.
-The website is made for people who wish to learn more about cybersecurity or develop their skills in this area, including professionals and students.
+The Cyberdefenders platform aims to provide users practical experience defending against cyberattacks as a cybersecurity education and training tool.
+The website is designed for professionals, students, and anybody else who wants to learn more about cybersecurity or advance their knowledge in this field.

-The Cyberdefenders platform has a number of features and tools available, such as:<br>
+There are several tools and functionalities on the Cyberdefenders platform, such as:<br>

 ● Cybersecurity simulations: The software offers accurate representations of online threats and enables users to practice thwarting them in a secure setting.
 <br>